clemsonacm/hackpack/CONTRIBUTING.md

 A complete, condensed section of the Hack Pack should include:

-- a brief description of the problem (possibly gleaned from the full description)
+- a brief description of the problem (possibly gleaned from the full description).
-- a list of applications
+- a list of applications.
-- reference code (if the section is for a data structure)
+- reference code (if the section is for a data structure).
-- sample solutions for each included problem
+- sample solutions for each included problem.

 ### How To Condense Your Section